kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ## [1] "apples"  "bananas" "oranges"
 ```

-If you try to type in text without using quotations marks (either single or double),
+If you try to type in text without using quotations marks for character values
-R will throw an error.
-Try running the code below.
+(either single or double quotes), then R will throw an error.
+Try running the code
+below.

 ```r